mozilla-magnet/magnet-site/_includes/privacy.md

 ### Things you should know

-Mozilla receives the URL broadcast by every beacon discovered in your vicinity byour app.
-To the extent a beacon has been set up and situated by Mozilla such that Mozilla knows the beacon's location and the URL it broadcasts, then Mozilla also receives constructive knowledge of your approximate location when Mozilla receives the URL of that beacon
+Mozilla receives the URL broadcast by every beacon discovered in your vicinity by our app.
+Beacons may be provided by Mozilla or other companies.
+To the extent a beacon has been set up and situated by Mozilla such that Mozilla knows the beacon’s location and the URL it broadcasts, then Mozilla also receives constructive knowledge of your approximate location when Mozilla receives the URL of that beacon.

 We display information about the URLs corresponding to those beacons as tiles in our app.
-When you click on a tile, your device's default browser or application servicing that URL will open.
+When you click on a tile, your device’s default browser or application servicing that URL will open.
 We do not receive the URLs beyond the original ones for each beacon.
 For example, you may browse web pages off of the original URL and we will not receive the URLs for those pages.

 If you do not want us to receive the URLs announced by beacons and, if applicable, constructive knowledge of your location, you should uninstall our app.

-In addition, we may receive certain  statistical data such as your
+In addition, we may receive certain  statistical data such as your:

 - App install
 - App launch
 - List refresh